Scolt Head Island

 Scolt Head Island is an offshore barrier island between Brancaster and Wells-next-the-Sea in north Norfolk.
-It is in the parish of Burnham Norton and is accessed by a seasonal ferry from the village of Overy Staithe.
+It is in the parish of Burnham Norton and is accessed by a ferry running all year called Welcome from the village of Overy Staithe.
 The shingle and sand island appears to have originated from a former spit extending from the coast, and longshore drift means that it is slowly moving to the west and inshore.

 The island comprises sand dunes, salt marsh, intertidal sand and mud flats, and shingle.
 It supports internationally important numbers of breeding Sandwich and little terns, and nationally significant populations of common and Arctic terns, as well as wintering waders and wildfowl.
 It has a number of uncommon plants adapted to its harsh environments.
 It was bought by the National Trust in 1923, and became a national nature reserve.
 It was subsumed into the North Norfolk Coast SSSI in 1986.
 The larger area is now additionally protected through Natura 2000, Special Protection Area (SPA) and Ramsar listings, and is part of the Norfolk Coast Area of Outstanding Natural Beauty.
 The first resident first "watcher" (warden) on Scolt Head was pioneering ornithologist and photographer Emma Turner.

 This isolated island has been largely undisturbed by human activity apart from service as an artillery range in World War II, and it is of international importance because of the extensive research into its geomorphology over nearly a century.